Is My Construction Job the Culprit of My Back Pain?

 • Masonry Back Injury

 It isn’t a surprise lifting and placing bricks, granite, marble, and other building stones constantly result in back tension.
-This repetitive motion makes masonry one of the top leading occupations cumulating in back pain.
+This repetitive motion makes masonry one of the top leading occupations culminating in back pain.

 • Warehouse Worker Back Injury